COVESA/ifex/docs/static-files-and-layers.md

 programatically validate layer input against formal rules.

 Layers do not always need to add new _types_ of information.
-It is possible to 'overlay' files that are of the same core interface (IDL) schema as an original file, for the purpose of adding details that were not defined, removing nodes, or even redefining/changing the definition of some things defined in the original file.
+It is possible to 'overlay' files that use the same schema as an original file (such as the ifex-idl), for the purpose of adding some details that were not yet defined, removing nodes, or even redefining/changing the definition of some things defined in the original file.

-In other words, tools are expected to process multiple IDL files and to merge their contents according to predefined rules.
-Conflicting information could, for example be handled by writing a warning, or to let the last provided layer file to take precedence over previous definitions.
+In other words, tools are expected to be able to process the layer types that are relevant for the task at hand, but furthermore, some tools are expected to process multiple files of the same type and to merge their contents according to predefined rules.
+Conflicting information could for example be handled by writing a warning, or the tool may stipulate that the last provided layer file to takes precedence over previous definitions.
 (Refer to detailed documentation for each tool).

-Example:
+An example of this:

 **File: `comfort-service.yml`**
 ```YAML